 If you do something which you are sure will meet with everyone’s approval, somebody won’t like it.

-In 458 BC Roman farmer Lucius Cincinnatus was named absolute dictator of Rome during a crises.
-After achieving victory he resigned and returned power to senate.
+In 458 BC Roman farmer Lucius Cincinnatus was named absolute dictator of Rome during a crisis.
+After achieving victory he resigned and returned power to the senate.